-When Washington County homeowners ask the question, "Should I change my old wooden windows", the answer is most times, "What should I replace them with"?
-Many residence owners look at the original existing wooden windows in their residence and ask themselves why anyone would ever want wooden windows.
-Rotting wooden exteriors, mildew and mold on the insides, drafty single glass sashes, and peeling paint, why would anybody want that?
+When Waukesha County homeowners ask the question, "Should I change my old wood windows", the answer is most times, "What should I replace them with"?
+Many house owners look at the original existing wood windows in their place and question why anyone would ever want wooden windows.
+Rotting wooden outsides, mildew and mold on the interiors, drafty single glass sashes, and peeling paint, why would anybody want that?

 Today's clad wood window is a whole different story.
-New wood windows offer maintenance free extruded aluminum clad outsides, unlimited exterior color selections, factory stained wooden interiors, high performance insulated low E coated glass, argon gas, and unlimited design choices.
+New wooden windows offer maintenance free extruded aluminum clad outsides, unlimited exterior color options, factory stained wood insides, high performance insulated low E coated glass, argon gas, and unlimited design selections.
 Wood and clad/wooden windows have the structure strength for just about any window configuration you can think of.
 Custom sizing is now pretty much of a standard when ordering new windows.
 Wooden windows are not just New Construction products any longer.

-The Replacement window market in Washington County is huge.
-We are now able to do complete tear-out or pocket window installations with the new wood windows.
-This was something that couldn't be done ten years ago, there were no insert of pocket wood windows.
-The advances in the insulated glass market are amazing.
+The Replacement window market in Waukesha County is huge.
+We are now able to do complete tear-out or pocket window installations with the new wooden windows.
+This was something that couldn't be done ten years ago, there were no insert of pocket wooden windows.
+The advancements in the insulated glass market are amazing.
 We now see new glass spacers, multiple low E coatings, different gas mixes, and triple pane systems.
 All of these things along with proper moisture control can help greatly in the elimination of condensation.
-Take a close look at your Washington County house and see if the "look of wood" needs to be there.
+Take a close look at your Waukesha County home and see if the "look of wood" needs to be there.
 The beauty of wood is available to you.

 If all of today's windows were made with one or two outside colors window replacement might be a whole lot simpler.
 But, that is not the case.
-Marvin Windows for example offers 20 different standard colors for the extruded aluminum clad outside of their windows and doors.
-This array of colors gives Washington County homeowners a lot of flexibility when looking at color schemes for the outside of their home.
+Marvin Windows for example offers twenty different standard colors for the extruded aluminum clad exterior of their windows and doors.
+This array of colors gives Waukesha County homeowners a lot of flexibility when looking at color schemes for the outside of their residence.
 The Marvin exterior paint system is one of the best on the market offering commercial grade paint finishes.
 No more peeling paint, priming, or re-painting.
 The extruded aluminum windows and doors on the market today offer much more strength and durability than the old wooden or "Roll Formed" aluminum windows of the past.
 No more dings and dents in most cases.
-As you would expect most of the top companies will offer a wide variety of exterior extruded aluminum moldings to finish off any window replacement project you have in mind.
+As you would expect most of the top manufacturers will offer a wide variety of outside extruded aluminum moldings to finish off any window replacement project you have in mind.

-The installation of wooden windows and doors is now available in the complete replacement form or with the pocket or insert method.
-Maybe your window frame and the inside casings are in good shape and a pocket window will fit the bill.
+The installation of wood windows and doors is now available in the complete replacement form or with the pocket or insert method.
+Maybe your window frame and the interior casings are in good shape and a pocket window will fit the bill.
 Install a new window inside of the existing frame and leave all of the woodwork as is.
-Stain the inside to match the existing casing and the inside will be done and looking good.
-On the outside, wrap all of the exteriorwood in aluminum coil and re-caulk to the existing siding, stone or brick.
-This should give you a maintenance free outside for years to come.
-You should now have a fresh new interior, maintenance free exterior, and a high efficiency window.
+Stain the interior to match the existing casing and the inside will be done and looking good.
+On the exterior, wrap all of the outsidewood in aluminum coil and re-caulk to the existing siding, stone or brick.
+This should give you a maintenance free exterior for years to come.
+You should now have a fresh new interior, maintenance free outside, and a high efficiency window.
 Insert windows are generally a little less costly to have installed instead of the full replacement variety.
 There is usually less materials needed as well as it takes less time.
 Except for certain size restrictions, insert windows allow homeowners to change window styles within the existing window frame.
 Take out that casement window you never like and install a new casement or awning window.
-Turn that picture window opening into a 2 wide casement or a sliding window so as to get some more air in the residence.
+Turn that picture window opening into a 2 wide casement or a sliding window so as to get some more air in the home.

-Many times existing wooden windows have to be replaced because of decay and deterioration.
+Many times existing wood windows have to be replaced because of decay and deterioration.
 The outside wooden storm window or the brickmould casings are rotting and water and air infiltration are a problem.
-Wait too long and the problem gets worse as water gets in the wall and causes all kinds of issues.
+Wait too long and the problem gets worse as water gets in the wall and causes all kinds of problems.
 These are the windows that will need the New Construction, full tear-out method of installation.
-We frequently remove the old window from Washington County homes completely down to the studs, just like when the residence was built.
+We usually remove the old window from Waukesha County homes completely down to the studs, just like when the home was built.
 We repair the opening replacing rotten boards as needed.
 The opening is leveled, and we are ready to install your new window.
-New construction installation includes squaring the new window, shimming the new window, low expansion spray foam insulation, and an air and water stopping rubbed membrane applied to the exterior perimeter of the new window over the nailing flanges.
+New construction installation includes squaring the new window, shimming the new window, low expansion spray foam insulation, and an air and water stopping rubbed membrane applied to the outside perimeter of the new window over the nailing flanges.
 Once the new window is installed new inside casing is applied.
 On the exterior we often replace the existing trim with some type of new low or no maintenance product.

-One of the biggest complaints about wood windows has to deal with condensation on the glass.
-If the water is left there the wooden will mold, mildew, and start to rot.
+One of the most frequent complaints about wooden windows has to deal with condensation on the glass.
+If the water is left there the wood will mold, mildew, and start to rot.
 The condensation issue is a multiple part problem.
 Condensation is a condition caused by moisture in the house coming in contact with the cold glass.
 The old windows usually are poor performers, single glass, bad weather-strips, and poor installation cause these issues.
 With the new wood, wooden/clad windows on the market today we can eliminate a lot of the problems.
-The new high performance glass packages today significantly help lower the glass temperature so condensation is not an issue.
+The new high performance glass packages today hugely help lower the glass temperature so condensation is not an issue.
 New designs in weather-stripping help to curb air infiltration so the window opening stays warm and dry.
-Along with the advances in window glass and design, other heating and ventilation innovations can help to make condensation a non-issue - even in your Washington County home,
+Along with the advances in window glass and design, other heating and ventilation innovations can help to make condensation a non-issue - even in your Waukesha County home,

-Our installers are certified at several different levels in regard to installation, lead and asbestos issues, insulation, and flashing procedures and replace windows in Washington County.
-All of our installers are certified through each of our window and door manufacturers.
+Our installers are certified at several different levels in regard to installation, lead and asbestos issues, insulation, and flashing procedures and replace windows in Waukesha County.
+All of our installers are certified through each of our window and door companies.
 Contact us and we'll be delighted to come out to your home and provide you with some ideas and a free estimate for replacing your windows.